RPI-ITWS/ITWS-2110-F24-liakht/lab6/README.md

 Jakob’s Law: Since the user spends most of their time on other websites, it is important to keep their expectations the same.

 TO DO
-To improve I added an option for the user to input a custom location

 --------------------------------------------------------